annewoosam/working-data-load-replicated-with-notes/README.md

 For example, if you globally change user you will need to check that you have not lower-cased the model name in model.py or server.py or you will have issues.

 Also, there are some occasions, rare, but important that the plural is used rather than the singular.
-Changing user to suers or vice versa can cause issues.
+Changing user to users or vice versa can cause issues.

 Generally, reference to table names are plural and everything else is singular.